bethanyann/bethanyann/README.md

 ### Hi there 👋

+🔭 I’m currently working on ...
+  Getting better at React, and making my own little cloud photo site as practice.

+ 🌱 I’m currently learning ...
+    Node.js, GraphQL, Apollo Express Server, React Query, and Redux (which I will admit I don't quite like yet, but I've heard its more of an aquired taste :) )

 [![@bethanyann's Holopin board](https://holopin.io/api/user/board?user=bethanyann)](https://holopin.io/@bethanyann)
 <!--
 **bethanyann/bethanyann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.